Content Based Status Updates: FCFS for the Low-Priority Stream

-\end{corollary} \begin{proof} The distribution given by \eqref{eq:eq_po} and \eqref{eq:eq_stat_prob} satisfy the detailed balance equations of the Markov chain shown in Fig.~\ref{fig:fig_sys_mc}.
-Moreover, \eqref{eq:eq_stab_condition} is the condition needed to have $\pi_0>0$.
-As for the expression for $\phi_{N(t)}(s)$, it is a consequence of \eqref{eq:eq_po} and \eqref{eq:eq_stat_prob}.
-The appendix presents a full technical version of the proof for Theorem~\ref{thm:thm_stat_dist} and Corollary~\ref{cor:cor_exp_value}. \end{proof} The condition in \eqref{eq:eq_stab_condition} can be interpreted as follows: define the map $f$ from the state-space of the chain as $f(s) = 0$ if $s$ is in $\{q_0,q_1,\dots\}$ and $f(s)=1$ if $s\in\{q_1',q_2',\dots\}$.
+The condition in \eqref{eq:eq_ch5_stab_condition} can be interpreted in two equivalent ways: \begin{enumerate} \item For an M/M/1 system with one source and an update rate $\lambda_1$ and service rate $\mu_1$, we need $\mu_1>\lambda_1$ for the system to be stable.
+However, in the case of stream $\mathcal{U}_1$ we need to compensate for the amount of time the second stream occupies the system.
+This explains the additional $\frac{\lambda_1\lambda_2}{\mu_2}$ term in \eqref{eq:eq_ch5_stab_condition} compared to an M/M/1 system. \item Define the map $f$ from the state-space of the chain as $f(s) = 0$ if $s$ is in $\{q_0,q_1,\dots\}$ and $f(s)=1$ if $s\in\{q_1',q_2',\dots\}$.
 For each $s$ and $s'$ for which $f(s)=0$ and $f(s')=1$ the transition rate from $s$ to $s'$ is the same $(\lambda_2)$ and similarly for $s$ and $s'$ with $f(s)=1$, $f(s')=0$, $(\mu_2)$.
-Consequently $F(t)=f(s(t))$, with $s(t)$ being the state at time $t$, is Markov (which would not be the case for an arbitrary $F$), and it is easily seen that $F(t)=0$ a fraction $\phi_0=\mu_2/(\lambda_2+\mu_2)$ amount of time, $F(t)=1$ a fraction $\phi_1=\lambda_2/(\lambda_2+\mu_2)$ amount of time.
-Thus, while the Markov chain in Fig.~\ref{fig:fig_sys_mc} moves right at rate $\lambda_1$, it moves left at a rate $\mu_1\phi_0$.
-The system is stable only if the rate of moving left is larger than the rate of moving right; which gives the condition \eqref{eq:eq_stab_condition}.
+Consequently $F(t)=f(s(t))$, with $s(t)$ being the state at time $t$, is Markov (which would not be the case for an arbitrary $f$), and it is easily seen that $F(t)=0$ a fraction $\phi_0=\mu_2/(\lambda_2+\mu_2)$ amount of time, $F(t)=1$ a fraction $\phi_1=\lambda_2/(\lambda_2+\mu_2)$ amount of time.
+This means that $\phi_0$ is the fraction of time spent by the system serving $\str$ packets or being idle, and $\phi_1$ is the fraction of time the system spends serving $\strr$ packets.
+The Markov chain representing the process $F(t)$ is given by Fig.~\ref{fig:fig_ch5_collapsed_sys_mc}.
+Thus, while the Markov chain in Fig.~\ref{fig:fig_ch5_sys_mc} moves right at rate $\lambda_1$, it moves left at a rate $\mu_1\phi_0$.
+The system is stable only if the rate of moving left is larger than the rate of moving right; which gives the condition \eqref{eq:eq_ch5_stab_condition}. \end{enumerate}

-\section{Ages of streams\ $\mathcal{U}_1$ and\ $\mathcal{U}_2$}
+\subsection{Ages of Streams\ $\mathcal{U}_1$ and\ $\mathcal{U}_2$}

-\subsection{Preliminaries}
+\subsubsection{Preliminaries}

 In this section, unless stated otherwise, all random variables correspond to stream $\mathcal{U}_1$.
-We also follow the convention where a random variable $U$ with no subscript corresponds to the steady-state version of $U_j$ which refers to the random variable relative to the $j^{th}$ received packet from stream $\mathcal{U}_1$.
-To differentiate between streams we will use superscripts, so $U^{(i)}$ corresponds to the steady-state variable $U$ relative to stream $\mathcal{U}_i$ , $i=1,2$.
+We also follow the convention where a random variable $U$ with no subscript corresponds to the steady-state version of $U_j$ that refers to the random variable relative to the $j^{th}$ received packet from stream $\mathcal{U}_1$.
+To differentiate between streams, we will use superscripts, which means that $U^{(i)}$ corresponds to the steady-state variable $U$ relative to stream $\mathcal{U}_i$ , $i=1,2$.